RobustoFramework/Multi-platform-Multi-board/README.md

 * Hardware
   * PC (Linux/MacOs/Windows)
   * LILYGO® TTGO LoRa32 V1.0
-  * T-Beam Meshtastic V1.1 ESP32 LoRa SX1276/SX1278 , Arduino Uno Rev3
+  * T-Beam Meshtastic V1.1 ESP32 LoRa SX1276/SX1278
+  * Arduino Uno Rev3

 It has:
-* One runnable main.c for all platforms
+* *One* runnable main.c for all platforms
 * Unit testing
   * Local on the native platform
   * And running on the boards